tarunfiserv/firstvision-apac/docs/APIs/Account-Management/List-Account-Transactions.md

 # List Accounts' Transactions

- The service provides list of transactions along with detail information for transactions posted in the last statement cycle.
+ The service provides list of transactions along with detail information of transactions posted in the last statement cycle.

-# Endpoint
+## Endpoint

 `GET /v1/accounts/{accountNumber}/transactions/lastStatement/?businessUnit=xxx&product=n&statementDate=DD/MM/YYYY`

 ## Payload Example

 ### Request Payload

 > Empty.

 ### Minimum Requirements

 The below table contains the mandatory fields required for a successful request.
-The full request schemas are available in our [API Explorer](../api/?type=get&path=/v1/accounts/listAccountTransactions).
+The full request schemas are available in our [API Explorer](../api/?type=get&path=/v1/accounts/{accountNumber}/transactions/lastStatement).

 The below table identifies the required parameters in the request payload.